databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/10-semi-structured-functions/json-object.md

 Creates a JSON object with keys and values.

 - The arguments are zero or more key-value pairs(where keys are strings, and values are of any type).
-- If the key or the value is NULL, the key-value pair is ommitted from the resulting object.
+- If a key or value is NULL, the key-value pair is ommitted from the resulting object.
-- The key cannot be duplicated and the order in which it was created cannot be maintained.
+- The keys must be distinct from each other, and their order in the resulting JSON might be different from the order you specify.
-- `TRY_JSON_OBJECT` returns a NULL value if an error occurs during building the object.
+- `TRY_JSON_OBJECT` returns a NULL value if an error occurs when building the object.

 See also: [JSON_OBJECT_KEEP_NULL](json-object-keep-null.md)